Suprit-U/Sanchalana-Reborn/README.md

 * ⚛️ **React** – Component-based UI library
 * 🎨 **Tailwind CSS** – Utility-first CSS framework
 * 🧱 **shadcn/ui** – Beautifully designed UI components

-## 🌐 Deployment

-You can deploy this project using any modern static hosting platform such as:

-* **Vercel**
-* **Netlify**
-* **GitHub Pages**

-To deploy, run a production build: npm run build

-Then, upload the contents of the `dist/` folder to your preferred hosting service.

-## 🌍 Custom Domain

-If you're hosting this site externally and want a custom domain:

-1. Purchase a domain via a domain provider.
-2. Configure DNS to point to your hosting provider.
-3. Connect the domain through your hosting provider's dashboard.